raahulmorya/Battery-Management-System/README.md

 This Project is under documentation and proposed for product patent.

 Only Idea is shared here for reference.

-Exact schematics is not disclosed here.
+Exact schematics and PCB file is not disclosed here.